Contexter/fountainai_openapi_parser/README.md

+Here's the updated README based on the suggestions:

+---

 # FountainAI OpenAPI Parser

 This repository provides a robust OpenAPI parser for the FountainAI ecosystem, enabling efficient parsing and validation of OpenAPI specifications.
 It's particularly well-suited for integration with FastAPI, allowing developers to validate their OpenAPI specifications programmatically and ensure consistency within API-driven applications.